johnchidgey/soundbittennode/README.md

 Modify the "folderLocalPath" [Local] or "folderServerPath" [Server] to where you're keeping your Soundbite per episode files.
 Example files are in this repo under /soundbites.
 Each directory must have an index.json that contains the Show Title and RSS URL.
 Soundbite per episode files are named x.json where x is the number of the episode. (eg: 1.json = Episode 1, 5.json = Episode 5)

 If you want to run it on your own server then its better to daemonise the process.
-I trust you know how to do that yourselves.
+I trust you know how to do that yourselves for other platforms but if you want, I've shared my Alpine init.d script under /scripts/soundbitten

 **Managing Soundbites**